Rahanpesu ja rahapelit EN

 Gambling is an economic activity and consequently also one potential area that can be used for money laundering and terrorist financing.
 Money laundering refers to activities where the aim is to conceal the source of the proceeds of criminal activity and to make them appear legitimate.
 Terrorist financing is the provision, acquisition or collection of funds from legal or illegal origins for terrorist purposes.

 The Act on Preventing Money Laundering and Terrorist Financing (444/2017) has a broad scope of application.
 In mainland Finland, it applies both to the gambling company Veikkaus Oy and its agents, i.e. the businesses and organisations that supply its games.
+Information on prevention of money laundering and terrorist financing in Veikkaus agent activities.

 Under the Act, Veikkaus Oy and its agents are obliged, subject to certain conditions, to: